Round Barns of Vernon County

 Round barns required less building material since long supporting timbers were not needed.
 Some round barns were also constructed of tile or, later, sheet metal.
 Most were built from the 1880's to the 1930's.

 Some early "round" barns were actually 8- or 9-sided.
 The first one of this kind is believed to have been built in Indiana in 1874.
-At one time, Indiana had about 226 round barns, although, as of 2017 only 73 are still standing.
+At one time, Indiana had about 226 round barns although only 8 are standing today.
 In 1889, University of Wisconsin professor of agricultural physics Franklin H. King designed a true round barn around a true round silo for his brother in Walworth County, Wisconsin.

 In the 1930's, round barns became impractical for use in the dairy industry as farms were being electrified and milking pipelines were being installed in conventional barns.
 Round barns were not conducive to the installation of linear pipelines and barn cleaners; however, some round barn owners did have custom-made pipelines installed despite the more expensive cost.
 Also, milk houses, used to store bulk milk tanks, had to be added to round barns.
 And instead of loose hay, machinery was being used to make square bales out of cut hay, and square bales were stored more easily in rectangular barns.